-Attendance and accreditation
+Attendance and Accreditation

-The participants are expected to attend at least 14/18 sessions and all field visits throughout the course.
-Those participants fulfilling the attendance requirements and reaching a satisfactory standard will be awarded the MPH Certificate from Tehran University of Medical Sciences.
+The participants are expected to attend at least 14 out of 18 sessions and all field visits throughout the course.
+Those participants fulfilling the attendance requirements and reaching a satisfactory standard will be awarded the I.M.P.H.
+Degree from Tehran University of Medical Sciences.